falcosecurity/charts/falco/README.md

 By default the drivers are managed using an *init container* which includes a script (`falco-driver-loader`) that either tries to build the driver on-the-fly or downloads a prebuilt driver as a fallback.
 Usually, no action is required.

-If a prebuilt driver is not available for your distribution/kernel, Falco needs **kernel headers** installed on the host as a prerequisite to building the driver on the fly correctly.
-You can find instructions on installing the kernel headers for your system under the [Install section](https://falco.org/docs/getting-started/installation/) of the official documentation.
+If a prebuilt driver is not available for your distribution/kernel, Falco needs **kernel headers** installed on the host as a prerequisite to build the driver on the fly correctly.
+You can find instructions for installing the kernel headers for your system under the [Install section](https://falco.org/docs/getting-started/installation/) of the official documentation.

 ### About Plugins
 [Plugins](https://falco.org/docs/plugins/) are used to extend Falco to support new **data sources**.
 The current **plugin framework** supports *plugins* with the following *capabilities*: